Automatic attributes

 }

-Note that propagating a functor attribute on a production with a unique reference child will result in an error, as the generated equation will take a unique reference to the child, which is not permitted outside of unique contexts such as forwards-to equations.
-Typically the intended behavior for a functor attribute on a production with unique reference children is to compute the attribute on the children, however an attribute on a unique reference tree yields an undecorated term, meaning a different production must be used to construct the result.
+Note that propagating a functor attribute on a production with a shared child will result in an error, as the generated equation will attempt to apply the production with shared children, which is not permitted outside of forwards-to equations.
+In most cases, a dispatching production that forwards to this production should instead be used in an explicit equation.

 Destruct attributes